Skip to main content

 }

-If you need to override the arguments passed to the spied method, use callSpiedWith:
+If you need to override the arguments passed to the spied function, use callSpiedWith:

 // ...